jiva/tenable_zero_day_assessment/zero_day_assessment_challenge_2_jiva.md

 Researching...

 I decided to change my approach a little bit.
-I discovered the Gameboy emulator called SameBoy which has a built in debugger.
+I discovered a Gameboy emulator called SameBoy which has a built-in debugger.
 I loaded up the game and then paused execution to examine what address was being executed.
 After several pause/continues, I observed that we're stopped at address `0x0860`.

 ![Image](./writeup_images/c2_sameboy_load_pause.png)